Phoenix-Ahria/Swtor/README.md

 >You: What's the vendor price for Outlander Boltblaster's Belt MK-6?
 Bot: You should be able to sell Outlander Boltblaster's Belt MK-6 for 1,550 credits to a vendor.

+### Event Subscriptions (DvL Alignment)
+This feature is highly experimental.
+Use at own risk of insanity.

+_Set an alert for The Ebon Hawk_
+>You: Alert me when The Ebon Hawk is dark 4.

+This way you can now quickly jump on to get those Dark Side Tokens nobody ever gets because, the light side always wins _#Rigged_.
+Private conversations for Discord supporting this will be avilable shortly.
+This feature is only available on the Telegram platform today.

+_Cancel the alert_
+>You: Cancel my alignment alerts

+**Note**: As of right now you can only have one alert active (per platform).

 #### Important Note

 As of this publication the bot is not yet able to process conversational follow ups for the date, and it rarely also thinks it serves more than one game, and occasionally asks you to specify a game.
 If this happens simply type "swtor" or "star wars".
 This will be fixed shortly, another pinky promise.